 The company on its official website says, “This year’s event features more than 40 sessions along with product announcements, interactive demos and the opportunity to get one-on-one help from the Facebook team.”

 Facebook has already started taking registrations for the event.
-If you are a developer and want to attend the conference you can apply here to get the registration code.
+If you are a developer and want to attend the conference, you can apply here to get the registration code.

-If you can’t make your way to F8 conference, don’t worry.
+If you can’t make your way to the F8 conference, don’t worry.
 You can register for the event to watch it live here.